bondy-io/bondy_docs/docs/concepts/realms.md

 ## Overview
 ::: definition Realm
-Realms are authentication, authorization, routing and administrative domains that act as namespaces.
-All resources in Bondy belong to a Realm.
-Messages are routed separately for each individual realm so sessions attached to a realm won’t see message routed on another realm.
+A realm is a logical grouping of application network resources that are managed under a common administrative authority.
+It represents an administrative boundary within an application network and allows for centralized control and management of resources, connections, user accounts, security policies, and other application network-related configurations.
 :::

+All resources in Bondy belong to a realm.
+Messages are routed separately for each individual realm, so sessions attached to a realm won’t see messages routed on another realm.

+It is the equivalent of a domain in computer networks.

 <ZoomImg src="/assets/realm_diagram.png"/>

+## The Realm object

 In Bondy, a realm is represented by a control plane object and is identified by a WAMP URI e.g. `com.mycompany.myrealm`.

-Realms (and the associated users, credentials, groups, sources and permissions) are persisted to disk and replicated across the cluster by Bondy's control plane data replication service.
+Realms (and the associated configuration) are persisted to disk and replicated across the cluster by Bondy's control plane data replication service.

 As a Bondy administrator[^admin] you can dynamically create (and manage) any number of realms using the [WAMP](/reference/wamp_api/realm) and [HTTP](/reference/http_api/realm) APIs when connected to the [Master Realm](#master-realm).